-If the system is tight on physical memory, 32-bit Prolog has the clear advantage to use only slightly more than half of the memory of 64-bit Prolog.
+If the system is tight on physical memory, 32-bit Prolog has the clear advantage of using only slightly more than half of the memory of 64-bit Prolog.
 This argument applies as long as the application fits in the virtual address space of the machine.
 The virtual address space of 32-bit hardware is 4GB, but in many cases the operating system provides less to user applications.
-Virtual memory usage of SWI-Prolog is roughly the program size (heap) plus the sum of the stack-limits.
-If there are multiple threads, each thread has its own stacks and the stack-limits must be summed over the running threads.